PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 14 Plans.md

 - (based on where/how last session ended)

 - [ ] Moment 1: *CotSF*
-- **Mother Tulip** from the CotSF pays the party a visit, stating she has an offer.
+- **Mother Tulip** from the CotSF *Order of Ministers* pays the party a visit, stating she has an offer.
-	- They know the party plans on infiltrating the HQ, and they want to be a part of that.
+	- They know the party plans on infiltrating the HQ, and they want to benefit from that.
 	- When the party finds the [[Fractured Khyber Dragonshard]] Baelin ir'Torn had, return it to the CotSF.
 	- They are willing to share that they believe the FKD to be *an ancient artifact of great and terrible power*.
 	- The CotSF believes it can best protect these shards.
+	- **Rewards.**
+		- Money?
+Magic items?
+Property?
+Entry into the church/security clearance?

 - [ ] Moment 2: *Name*
 - X